Schendyla antici

 Schendyla antici is a species of soil centipede in the family Schendylidae.
-This species is notable as one of only six species in the order Geophilomorpha to feature centipedes with only 29 pairs of legs, which is also the minimum number recorded in the genus Schendyla.
+This species is notable as one of only six species in the order Geophilomorpha to include centipedes with only 29 pairs of legs, which is also the minimum number recorded in the genus Schendyla.
 No other species in this genus features so few legs.
+This centipede is also notable for its small size, reaching only 8 mm in length, the minimum recorded for any species of Schendyla.

-Discovery
+Discovery and distribution

-This species was first described by three biologists from the University of Belgrade (Dalibor Z Stojanović, Mirko Ševićin, and Slobodan E Makarov) in 2024, based on specimens extracted from soil samples from Medvednik mountain in western Serbia.
+This species was first described by three biologists from the University of Belgrade (Dalibor Z Stojanović, Mirko Ševićin, and Slobodan E Makarov) in 2024.
+They based this description on specimens found in soil samples from an old beech forest at an elevation of 830 meters on Medvednik mountain in western Serbia.
 These specimens include not only a male holotype collected in 2011 and fourteen paratypes (five males and nine females) collected in 2021 but also seven more specimens (two males, five females, and three juvenile females) collected in 2023.
+The holotype is deposited in the Institute of Zoology at the University of Belgrade.
 The specific name of S. antici honors the Serbian myriapodologiist Dragan Antić, who discovered the first specimen and participated in the collection of most of the others.